JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Gets the math properties for the document.

 ```
-FUNCTION CTextDocument2.GetMathProperties () AS LONG
+FUNCTION GetMathProperties () AS LONG
 ```

 #### Return value